heavy-lifting/heavy-lifting.github.io/_posts/2017-05-22-recent-shows.md

 phew three algoraves in a row - almost too much fun.  again i was on the door so didn't catch many of the earlier sets but i did see a little bit of qirky, all of [polinski](https://twitter.com/polinski) and the final ever [algobabez](https://twitter.com/algobbz) set (sob).  i don't know what polinksi was doing but it sounded great - piano plus glitched out speedy drums.  algobabez was just 2 emotional - not sure how algorave will survive without them.

-there were tons of people there which is great as we raised a lot of money for access space and i think quite a lot of people were new to algorave and seemed to be digging it which is great.
+there were tons of people there which is great as we raised a lot of money for access space and i think quite a lot of people were new to algorave and seemed to be digging it which is also great.

 here is a pic of me playing by [adforperu](https://www.instagram.com/adforperu/) on instagram